criteo/newman-server/README.md

 If the tests succeed, the response status code will be 200, otherwise it will respond with a 500.

 ### Logging
-When request are made to the server, logs will be written to the stdout and stderr.
+When requests are made to the server, technical logs will be written to the stdout and stderr.
 You can enrich those logs by setting the following environment variables:
 | Variable name    | Default       | Description                                                  |
 |------------------|---------------|--------------------------------------------------------------|
 | APPLICATION_NAME | newman-server | Name of your application                                     |